 You know your kids more than anyone, so before you get into it, make sure they’re in the right headspace, and also that YOU are as well.

 Nothing good comes of you communicating out of anger.

-5. Give them rewards when they follow through on something you asked them to do AND on something you didn't ask them to do.
+5. Give them rewards (not what you think) when they follow through on something you asked them to do AND on something you didn't ask them to do.

-The most glorious moments in parenting are sometimes as simple as your child doing something you ask them to do every day, but they don't usually do it.
+The most glorious moments in parenting are sometimes as simple as your child doing something you ask them to do, that they don't normally do, without prompting.

 For me, this was when my son started putting his backpack in the right spot after school.

 Instead of throwing it in the middle of the living room, I showed him the place it belongs.

 It took him a while to get this down, and sometimes he still forgets.
 But he knows that if he doesn't put his backpack in the right spot, he's lost 15 min of video game time from the weekend.

 But when he DOES it, without me asking him, I reward him.
 And I don't mean reward as in give him a new toy or more video game time.
 Rewards can quickly become the wrong motivator for our kids obeying.

 I more so mean to reward them with your praise and acknowledgement on follow through.
 This can mean a simple "thank you!"